fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 The preceding model is a simple model implemented in the sequential API.
-Take note that this is how we have done it throughout this book so far.
+Take note that this is how we have done it throughout this course so far.
 We will now implement the same model in the functional API: